Links

 Connect to Debuggee (VMI Mode)

-First, make sure you have access to the remote machine by pinging its IP address and check firewall rules.
+First, make sure you have access to the remote machine by pinging its IP address and checking firewall rules.
 After that, run the following command in debuggee (guest).

 HyperDbg> listen